sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

-# How to integrating dotwallet
+# How to integrate DotWallet

-[DotWallet](https://www.dotwallet.com/en) is a lightweight wallet designed to help users easily and securely manage their digital assets.
-We will introduce how to integrate dotWallet.
+[DotWallet](https://www.DotWallet.com/en) is a lightweight wallet designed to help users easily and securely manage their digital assets.
+We will introduce how to integrate DotWallet.

-## Oauth 2.0
+## OAuth 2.0

 DotWallet user authorization follows the standard authorization code flow of OAuth2.
 See [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.1) for details.